K1ta-Tec/Drum-Kit-Starting-Files/README.md

 # Drum-Kit-Starting-Files
  WEB DRUM KIT
  Each key played is a different sound.
- Styled with CSS and Javascript
+ Styled with  HTML and CSS and  functionality implemented with Javascrript.